powiedl/twitter-clone-typescript/README.md

 ```

 But this does not match exactly what I get back from my mongoDB search and so I ended with one more `// @ts-expect-error` (above the return statement) in the **getUserPosts**.

+## notification.controller.ts

+In this controller I try a different approach in returning the data - I'm converting the data to a native JavaScript Object to avoid typing problems.
+If this works out as a good decision I think I will rework the other controllers as well.
+But it was hard work (for me) to write a suitable conversion function from the result I got from mongoose to a plain (minimized) Javascript object.
+Mongoose has a lean() method for results of queries, but this gives a plain Javascript object but with too many attributes.

+Maybe I will have to add createdAd, modifiedAt and \_\_v to the object the controller returns (if it is needed in the frontend).